Skip to main content

 • Read-Only Memory (ROM)

-Secondary memory is non-volatile memory used to store permanent data such as:
+Secondary Memory is non-volatile memory used to store permanent data such as:

 • Hard Drives Disk (HDD)